sushrutm29/EE551-image-processing-website/README.md

     ```http://localhost:5000```

-5. Upload an image and select the filter to be applied
+5. Upload an image and select the filter to be applied (Some filters might take a while to run, especially if the image's dimensions are larger than 600 * 600.
+Please be patient.)

 6. Press the submit button